sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/conditionalfilter.rst

 Threshold is a percentage, on how many percent of the pixels are allowed above or below minimum.
 The threshold is optional and defaults to 0.

+The decision is based on creating a histogram on pixel values and counts then the given threshold is checked against this pixel level-pixel count table.

+This histogram cannot be done for 32 bit float data thus 32 bit float pixels are converted to 16 bit integer data before creating the histogram.

 If you understand the stuff above, you can proceed with "advanced conditional filtering", which tells you a little bit more about conditional filtering.